oszuidwest/rpi-audio-encoder/README.md

 - Gain root access with `sudo su`.
 - Download and execute the install script using `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/oszuidwest/rpi-encoder/main/install.sh)"`.

 ⚠️ Note: A [significant issue exists with kernel versions 6.0 - 6.5 when recording from a HiFiBerry using FFmpeg](https://github.com/raspberrypi/linux/issues/5709).
-Linux distributions with kernel 6.0 or newer are incompatible.
+Linux distributions with kernel 6.0 to 6.5 are incompatible.
 We highly recommend Ubuntu 22.04 Server LTS with kernel 5.15 or Raspbian 12 with kernel 6.6 or newer.

-# Post installation clean-up for Ubuntu 22.04 Server LTS
+# Post installation clean-up
 - You probably don't need WiFi.
 Disable it by adding `dtoverlay=disable-wifi` to `/boot/firmware/config.txt`
 - You probably don't need tools for Thunderbolt, Bluetooth, NTFS, Remote Syslogs and Telnet.
 Remove them with `apt remove bolt bluez ntfs-3g rsyslog telnet`

+On Ubuntu 22.04:
 - You probably don't need LXD for managing containerized applications and virtual machines.
 Remove it with `snap remove lxd`

-You can also speed-up booting by removing `optional: true` from eth0 in `/etc/netplan/50-cloud-init.yaml`.
+- You can speed-up booting by removing `optional: true` from eth0 in `/etc/netplan/50-cloud-init.yaml`.

 # Configuring the Audio Processor
 - Connect the digital output of the audio processor to the HiFiBerry's input.